-In fact, I trade a portfolio of the top 20 stocks on the ASX over a 10 year period from 2 January 2007, to take into account the effect of the GFC, through to 31 December 2016.
+I trade a portfolio of the top 20 stocks on the ASX over 10 years from 2 January 2007, to take into account the effect of the GFC, through to 31 December 2016.
 And I do this using some very simple trading techniques, such as a trend line and stop loss.

-Some of you may be surprised to learn that the gain achieved from capital growth and dividends was 225.82 per cent or an average annual return of 22.58 per cent over the ten-year period.
+Some of you may be surprised to learn that the gain achieved from capital growth and dividends was 225.82 per cent or an average annual return of 22.58 per cent over the ten years.
 This equates to an annual compounded rate of return of 12.54 per cent.

 So, the view that investing directly in the share market is complex and mysterious, and best left to those profoundly wise and experienced mortals who know what they are doing is a fallacy perpetuated in part by those in the industry who stand to gain from your anxiety and ignorance.

 Indeed, many investors have been questioning the conventional wisdom of over-diversification, preferring instead to invest in a concentrated portfolio.
 The reality is that most investors just want to achieve a good safe return on their investment and a no-holds-barred approach to doing so, which is why many are taking a more active role and investing directly.